- January 2, 2016

 The problems stated above have caused a movement towards a Microservices architecture.
 Microservices are multiple small modular units, designed to do one specific thing.
 They are completely independent in that they have their own OS, platform, framework, runtime.
 All of it is packaged as one single executable unit.
 It is also independent of the other Microservices.

-The way these processes communicate is through platform agnostic API calls.
+The way these processes communicate is through platform-agnostic API calls.
 The protocol is generally Restful state transfer (Rest).
 These calls generally don’t require the processes to create a state.
-Thus processes don’t lock out.
+Thus processes don’t lockout.
 Because the calls are platform agnostic, the developers can independently develop separate processes in the platform they are comfortable with or is more suitable for that particular process.
 With cloud apps, the infrastructure itself becomes lines of code.
 This gives the developers immense flexibility.
 The cloud is also enabling container technology.
 The containers have both the OS and the line of executable code to run on the OS.
-Now developers are using the two (containers & cloud) to create code which is on their own platform and language.
+Now developers are using the two (containers & cloud) to create code that is on their own platform and language.
 There are many benefits to this architecture.
 Scaling out becomes much easier.
 Instead of creating multiple instances of the whole application, it is now possible to create multiple instances of the particular services that require to be scaled.
 The overhead of creating additional virtual machines is avoided.
 New processes can run on the same virtual machine.
 Fault tolerance increases much fold because each process has been separated.
-Now the failure of a particular processes doesn’t affect the other.
-Lastly, by adopting microservices, you can invest in reusable building blocks which can be in continuous development.
-Each microservice becomes like a Lego block that can be plugged in an application stack.
+Now the failure of a particular process doesn’t affect the other.
+Lastly, by adopting microservices, you can invest in reusable building blocks that can be in continuous development.
+Each microservice becomes like a Lego block that can be plugged into an application stack.
 By investing in a set of core microservices, you can assemble them to build cloud apps catering to a variety of uses.
 Also because it is hosted on the cloud and is highly robust, you can keep the app in continuous development.

 How to develop Cloud apps using microservices

-Now one can easily take an app to the cloud without venturing into microservices architecture.
-If you do so you can immediately gain benefits of getting hardware flexibility and cost savings.
+Now one can easily take an app to the cloud without venturing into a microservices architecture.
+If you do so you can immediately gain the benefits of getting hardware flexibility and cost savings.
 However, this is the only fraction of the benefit possible with the cloud.
-It is a very sub-optimal use of the cloud computing capability.
+It is a very sub-optimal use of cloud computing capability.
 In such a scenario an approach proposed by folks from Carnegie Mellon University is “the horseshoe.”

 As the picture above shows, one should begin at the Technical Architecture level to start a cloud app development.
 Migrate to the cloud your existing app.
 Then you can proceed to change the application itself making it microservices oriented and thereby making changes at the architecture level.
 As we move up each level the path becomes longer and costlier.
 But, this way old legacy system which has become gridlocked for change, due it containing critical code, for which expertise has gone away due to retiring personal, can be unlocked and changed to a modern cloud app.